david-ptrk/Pulse/docs/phase1_journal.md

 - Defined project scope for v1: Lexer, Parser, AST, Interpreter, REPL, and NumPy-backed tensor operations.
 - Listed out-of-scope features for v1: JIT, GPU execution, advanced type system, full OOP, modules.
 - Created `docs/problem-and-scope.md` as the official deliverable.

+## Step 3: Design Syntax by Examples (11–14 Nov 2025)

+- Created **28 example programs** in `examples/` folder demonstrating Pulse core syntax, AI constructs, and control structures.
+- Examples cover:
+  - Variable assignment, arithmetic, print
+  - Functions, recursion
+  - Conditionals: if, elif, else
+  - Loops: for, while, break, continue, pass
+  - Tensor and matrix creation, indexing, slicing, dot product, reshape
+  - Classes, inheritance, model training and evaluation
+  - Console I/O, file I/O, exception handling
+- Each example written in **Pythonic Pulse pseudo-code** for readability, serving as a reference for interpreter implementation.
+- Compiled `docs/examples.md` listing all examples with one-line descriptions and usage instructions.
+- Decisions made:
+  - Extension `.pul` chosen for Pulse files.
+  - Python-like syntax kept for now; will evolve as more AI-specific constructs are added.
+  - Each file is self-contained and demonstrates one or more language features.